Semiparametric inference using fractional posteriors: Construction of Efficient Confidence Intervals from --Posteriors

 Finally, note that the credible sets from the $\an-$posterior always have coverage close to 1, but at the price of being considerably larger than those from the full posterior or the corrected credible sets.

-{\it Empirical study in density estimation.} We further illustrate the behaviour of shift--and--rescale sets through a simulation study in density estimation, where exact computations are not possible.
+{\it Density estimation.} We empirically illustrate the behaviour of shift--and--rescale sets in density estimation, where exact computations are not possible.
 We use the same prior, true density and linear functional as the empirical study in Section \ref{sec:gp_bvm}, with $\beta = \gamma = \mu = 1$.
-We take $n=10,000$ observations and again generate posterior samples by MCMC using the \texttt{sbde} R-package \cite{Tokdar_sbde} with $\al_n=n^{-1/4}$.
-We consider the (empirical) 95\% credible intervals using each of the different methods discussed.
-One can see in Figure \ref{fig:corrected_credible_sets_rescaled_se} the roughly Gaussian shape of both posterior distributions; the comparatively large credible interval from the \ap (red) and the fact that the shift--and--rescale interval (blue) and credible interval from the full posterior (green) have approximately the same length, which shows that the correction also works remarkably well in this more complex setting.
+We take $n=10,000$ observations and again generate posterior samples by MCMC using the \texttt{sbde} R-package \citep{Tokdar_sbde} with $\al_n=n^{-1/4}/\sqrt{\log(n)}$, $n^{-1/4} \sqrt{\log(n)}$ and $1$. { We consider the (empirical) 95\% credible intervals and the corresponding shift-and-rescale credible intervals.
+Figure \ref{fig:corrected_credible_sets_rescaled_se} shows the roughly Gaussian shape of each of the posterior distributions; the comparatively large credible intervals from the \ap (dashed vertical lines); and the fact that the shift--and--rescale intervals (solid vertical lines) and credible interval from the full posterior have approximately the same length, which shows the correction also appears to work well in this more complex setting.
+For estimates of the coverage of these shift-and-rescale credible sets, see Case 4 in Table \ref{Tab:credible_sets_coverage}.
+The condition $n^{1-\frac{1+2\gamma}{2(\beta + \mu)}}\alpha_n \rightarrow \infty$ derived for Gaussian white noise in Proposition \ref{prop:corrected_credible_sets_behaviour} seems to be a good guide in this setting as well, with the shift-and-rescale credible sets achieving very small coverage when this condition is breached, but approximately the right coverage when the condition is verified.}

+{ \begin{remark}[Multi-dimensional functionals] Though we do not formally present any multi-dimensional semiparametric BvM results in this paper, we briefly sketch the analogous construction of a multidimensional shift--and--rescale set given a BvM theorem.
+Recall that for a one-dimensional functional, one uses the $\al_n$--posterior quantiles to define the boundary of the credible interval.
+In higher-dimensions, a simple possibility is to use a sample from the $\al_n$--posterior to compute its empirical covariance $V_Y$, and use this as a `shape' for the boundary of the credible set.
+More precisely, for a $d-$dimensional functional, a $(1-\delta)-$credible set from an approximately Gaussian $\mathcal{N}_d(\bar{\psi}, V)$ random variable is approximately

+where $\chi_d^2(1-\delta)$ is the $(1-\delta)-$quantile of the $\chi_d^2$ distribution.
+The corresponding empirical shift-and-rescale set from the fractional posterior would then be

+where $V_Y$ is the empirical $\al_n$--posterior covariance.
+This provides an analogue in dimension $d\ge 1$ of the shift-and-rescale set presented in (26) when $d=1$. \end{remark} }

-\section{Contraction rates for the fractional posterior}
+\section{Contraction Rates for the Fractional Posterior}

 A first step in proving semiparametric BvM results in Section \ref{sect:sp-bvm} is to localize the posterior near the true parameter by establishing a contraction rate.
 We therefore study nonparametric contraction rates for the $\alpha_n$-posterior distribution with a focus on obtaining the precise dependence on both $n$ and $\alpha_n$, results which are also of independent interest for full nonparametric Bayesian estimation.
 Given our primary focus is semiparametrics, we will consider common statistical norms which are relevant to this topic, such as $L^p$-distances.